Julian22222/PRACTICE/Next_and_NestJS/README-NEXT.md

     },
   });

-  revalidatePath("/blog");
+  //This triggers a revalidation of the cached static page, which aligns with ISR — after a mutation (deletion), it refreshes the static content. revalidatePath("/blog");
   redirect("/blog");
 }

-export default async function Post({ params: { id } }: Props) {
+//async server component fetching post data (getPostById(id)) — this fetch happens at build time for each statically generated page. export default async function Post({ params: { id } }: Props) {
   const post = await getPostById(id);